Asian shares drop, commodities sink on virus fears after Lunar New Year break

 Aiming to head off any panic, the Chinese government took a range of steps to shore up an economy hit by travel curbs and business shut-downs because of the epidemic, including cutting its key interest rate.

-Chinese shares slumped at the open with the blue-chip index .CSI300 down about 7%.
+Chinese shares slumped at the open with the blue-chip index down about 7%.

 “Until the rate of new cases peaks, equities are in limbo – too late to sell, too early to buy,” said Sean Darby, Hong Kong-based strategist at Jefferies.